saladpuk/design-patterns/FactoryMethod.md

 Client: I'm not aware of the creator's class, but it still works.
 Logistics: The same creator's code has just worked with Ships deliver cargo by sea
 ```

-# Thank for your contents
+# Credit
 https://refactoring.guru
-You can buy his book by click the book image below.
+You can buy his book by click the image below.
 [![img](https://refactoring.guru/images/patterns/book/web-cover-en.png)](https://refactoring.guru/design-patterns/book#buy-now)